 byte: The addressable unit of data storage large enough to hold any member of the basic character set of the execution environment.
 It is possible to express the address of each individual byte of an object uniquely.
 A byte is composed of a contiguous sequence of bits, the number of which is implementation-defined.
 The least significant bit is called the low-order bit; the most significant bit is called the high-order bit.

 character: An abstract member of a set of elements used for the organization, control, or representation of data.
+See: single-byte character, multibyte character, wide character

 comb-structured language: A language that has an ordered set of keywords to define separate sections within a block, analogous to the multiple teeth or prongs in a comb separating sections of the comb.
 For example, in Ada, a block is a 4-pronged comb with keywords declare, begin, exception, end, and the if statement in Ada is a 4-pronged comb with keywords if, then, else, end if.